 Like most human behaviors, Belonging can be overdone.
 Extreme pursuit of belonging can lead to incessant but shallow socializing.
 In today’s age of electronic social media, it is easy to become over-connected to other people, spending hours each day of vapid text messages with shallow friends.
 It is important to limit this activity and to set boundaries.

 The over-extension of Loving presents even greater dangers, including love-addiction, co-dependence, subservience, and cult membership.
 Of course, it can be well-argued that these experiences are not “true” love.

 Note that our definition of Love calls for “positive involvement.”
 In other words, it calls for action – for constructive, creative work.

 When followers of the Abrahamic religions see God anthropomorphically as a person (super-person), they are following the type of Love modeled on children loving a parent — specifically a father-figure.
 This model of Love limits our understanding.

-But when we see G>O>D> as a progression of interrelated positive processes, our understanding is widened to embrace our roles as designers, builders, learners, explorers, and creators within Continuing Creation.
+But when we see continuing Creation as a progression of interrelated positive processes, our understanding is widened to embrace our roles as designers, builders, learners, explorers, and creators within Continuing Creation.
 In that participatory sense, we can say that Creating is Love-in-action, which we call Creative Love.

 For people who believe in an anthropocentric Creator-God, Love seems to come before the Creation of the Universe.
-God existed and loved before he created.
+They hold God existed and loved before he created.

-People who follow the Path of G>O>D> hold that the Initial Creating likely came first.
-Later, Continuing Creating constructed molecules out of atoms.
+People who follow Our Spiritual Path hold that the Initial Creating (Big Bang, Original Singularity) likely came first.
+Later, Continuing Creating constructed molecules out of atoms, and Life out of molecules.
 Still later, our own human varieties of Love, including our ability to Creatively Love emerged after there had been sufficient evolution to creatively generate consciousness.
-(See our Essay on the Evolution of Consciousness.)
+(See our forthcoming Essay on the Evolution of Consciousness.)